from Marketing Memetics, by Michael Taylor

 In June of 2016, Britain voted to leave the EU.
 Brexit came as a surprise, given all recent polls had indicated a clear victory for remainers.
 The campaign to stay had huge structural advantages: status quo bias, the support of the government, vast financial resources, the ability to set the rules and choose timing of the vote.
 So how did the leave campaign win?
 As Cummings, who ran the campaign, says “It is hard to overstate the relative importance in campaigns of message over resources”.
-Rather than hiring a big advertising agency to produce posters, the campaign tested thousands of digital ads to see what messaging was most effective.

 Name | Link | Type |